-Parents can play a vital role in helping teens succeed in school by being informed and lending a little support and guidance.
+Parents can play a vital role in helping teens succeed in school by being informed and offering support and guidance.
 Even though teens are seeking independence, parental involvement is an important ingredient for academic success.

 Here are 10 ways to keep your teen on track to succeed in high school.

 Teens do better in school when parents support their academic efforts.
-Attending your school's open house or back-to-school night is a great way to get to know your teen's teachers and their expectations.
+Going to the school's open house or back-to-school night is a great way to get to know your teen's teachers and their expectations.
 School administrators may discuss school-wide programs and policies, and post-high school options that parents and guardians of juniors and seniors need to know about.

-Attending parent-teacher conferences is another way to stay informed, although in high school, staff usually set these up only when parental involvement is needed to address issues like behavior problems, falling below grade-level expectations, or alternatively, benefiting from advanced class work.
+Attending parent-teacher conferences is another way to stay informed.
+In some high schools, staff set these up only when parental involvement is needed for issues like behavior problems or dropping grades, or if a student might benefit from advanced class work.

-If your teen has special learning or behavioral needs, meetings can be scheduled with teachers and other school staff to consider setting up or revising individualized education plans (IEPs), 504 education plans, or gifted education plans.
+For teens with special learning or behavioral needs, other meetings with teachers and school staff can help parents set up or revise individualized education plans (IEPs), 504 education plans, or gifted education plans.

 Keep in mind that parents or guardians can request meetings with teachers, principals, school counselors, or other school staff any time during the school year.